zubair-irshad/deep_learning/2-cnn_visualizations/README.md

-# [CS 7643 Deep Learning - Homework 2][1]
+# [CS 7643 Deep Learning - Section 2][1]

-In this homework, we will learn different applications in deep learning with respect to image gradients, including saliency maps, GradCAM, fooling images, class visualizations, and style transfer.
+In this section, we will learn different applications in deep learning with respect to image gradients, including saliency maps, GradCAM, fooling images, class visualizations, and style transfer.
 This homework is divided into two major following parts:

 - Understand network visualization and implement saliency maps, GradCAM, fooling images, class visualizations.
 - Understand and implement style transfer.